wazuh/wazuh-documentation/source/development/core-dumps-generation.rst

 -----------------------------

 To enable core dumps in macOS, you need to change the resource limits of a process using `ulimit`.
-In this case, the resource limit you need to change is the "cores" one, which represents the maximal size of core dumps our process is allowed to generate.
+In this case, the resource limit you need to change is the "cores" one, which represents the maximum size of core dumps our process is allowed to generate.

 To enable core dump generation for Wazuh, the service needs to be relaunched from a shell, this is because resource